Travel

 IMG_0788

 It’s that radical spirit that perhaps distinguishes this part of Hackney from the rest.
 Homerton is similar to Clapton in that sense, but it’s also slightly quirky in its own right as well.
 Artsy, eclectic, cool, hip… Hackney’s east part has a lot going for it, so let me walk you through these cool kids on the block.
-The border of the Borough of Hackney is marked with a bold purple outline below, and the specific neighbourhoods of Clapton and Homerton are highlighted in purple.
+The border of the Borough of Hackney is marked with a bold purple outline below, and the specific neighbourhoods of Hackney Downs and Clapton are highlighted in purple.

 Upper Clapton Road

+Starting from the northern end, we have Sodo Pizza.
+Sodo loves to focus on seasonal produce so you’ll see a lot of fun specials!
 Perhaps after a delicious pizza, you need a good drink too?
 The Crooked Billet is a wonder of a place.
 It has a huge garden that is normally not crowded but during sports events is absolutely insane.
 If you’re into that, then this pub is the right place.
 They offer a great selection of beers and also some British food favourites.
 There’s usually a food truck-like shack around offering some tasty grub too.

 IMG_3431